Anti-Slavery and Human Trafficking Statement 2019

 Due diligence processes for slavery and human trafficking

-As part of its initiative to identify and mitigate risk, Alfa has increased its focus on modern slavery within its wider business operations, and will continue to do so during 2018.
+As part of its initiative to identify and mitigate risk, the Company has increased its focus on modern slavery within its wider business operations, and will continue to do so during 2019 and beyond.

 Alfa has in place systems and processes to: